 Sometimes, you may want to bounce around inspection questions and not follow the order of the form.
 The filters at the top of the screen let you easily see which questions you’re still missing.

 If you exit that specific section and get back to the list of sections, you’ll notice a few important things.
-For example, if the number of failed questions is equal or above the threshold that is set by an admin, then the entire section will be marked as Failed as shown below.
+For example, if the number of failed questions is equal to or above the threshold that is set by an admin, then the entire section will be marked as Failed as shown below.

 By default, the system requires 70% of points to be marked as “passed” in order to pass an entire section; however, an admin can adjust this to any required level when setting up an audit template.
-At the very bottom, below all the sections, you’ll see the “Upload Result” button.
+At the very bottom, below all the sections, you’ll see the “FINISH AUDIT” button.
 This option will be disabled until you complete all the questions, at which point you’ll be able to tap on it and upload the results.

 If you exit that section without completing and uploading results, note how at the bottom of the audit details screen you can continue by tapping on the "Continue audit" until the audit is finished.